wnebyte/j-cli/README.md

                     System.out.println(command)));

-If you do not wish to configure the Shell with an IConsole implementation, you can set handlers to handle these events for you.
+If you do not wish to configure the Shell with an IConsole implementation, you can set handlers to handle these events for you instead.

     Shell shell = new Shell(new ConfigurationBuilder()
             .nullifyScanPackages()
             .setScanObjects(new MyClass(arg0, arg1), new MyOtherClass(arg2))
             .setScanClasses(FooOne.class, FooTwo.class));

-By default, all packages on the class-path are scanned for @Command annotated Methods.
+By default, the Shell scans all the packages on the class-path for @Command annotated Java Methods.<br/>
+You can tell the Shell to not scan any packages by calling nullifyScanPackages. <br/>
-By setting nullifyScanPackages - no packages are scanned.
-You can also directly pass instantiated objects to the Shell - to be scanned for and to be used to invoke any underlying annotated Methods, or specify that the Shell should scan a certain set of Classes.
+You can also directly pass
+instantiated objects to the Shell, to be scanned for and to be used when invoking any underlying Java Methods, or you can specify that the Shell should scan a certain set of Classes for annotated Java Methods.

 ## Build